alexch/files/README.md

 * the directory name is based on the name of the source file you called Files from
 * if the first argument to `file` is a String, then a new file is made
   * the content of the new file is either a short, descriptive message, or whatever you passed as the second argument
-* if the argument to `file` is a Ruby `File` object, then it copies the contents of the named file into the temporary location
+* if the argument to `file` is a Ruby `File` object, then it copies the named file into the new location

 ## TODO